avkolte/Application-Recommendation-System/README.md

 Run the shiny app.

-Here is the Shiny app link : https://avkolte.shinyapps.io/Mobile_Apps_Recommendation/
+You can check the Shiny App Here: https://avkolte.shinyapps.io/Mobile_Apps_Recommendation/